 Click here to see the Pet Manufacturer’s Association animated film of how pet food is manufactured.

 Pet Food Labelling – What Dog Food Really Contains

 Pet food manufacturers are under legal obligations to label food, but it is classified as animal feed in the same way as feed fed to livestock.
 Those that just put the legal minimum labelling on food can make it difficult to understand what the food comprises.
 Equally, it can be difficult to wade though the marketing claims to find what you are really offering your dog.

 Legal guidelines state that “The prime purpose of a label is to facilitate the buying act of the purchaser by delivering clear, concise, accurate, true and honest information on the composition, characteristics and use of the product…The vocabulary used should be easily understandable by the average purchaser.”

 The following listing is typical of a basic pet food label:

 Crude fat content

-How many owners would know what that food actually contains or whether the balance is correct?
+How does that list enable you to know what that food actually contains or whether the balance is correct?